IMPORTANT UPDATE (2022)

 "Hey, remember the sync meter you had to play a minigame to fill?
 Wack shit, right?
 Check your pins screen."

 Every single pin in the game has a condition under which it will trigger a "beat drop".
 This condition depends on the pin-- it could be inflicting the targeted enemy with that pin's status effect, or launching then into the air, or even just using the finishing hit of a melee pin's combo.
 Any number of things.
-When a beat drop has been triggered, the currently targeted enemy will have text placed on them: "DROP THE BEAT!", it says, surrounded by a circle-shaped meter that rapidly depletes until the whole thing disappears.

 What does this do?